 John M. Cowley Center for High Resolution Electron Microscopy

 As a global leader in high resolution electron microscopy, ASU plays an important role characterizing critical properties of materials.
 This facility houses a dozen electron microscopes that can probe the physical, electronic and chemical structure of matter on an atomic scale.
 Instruments & techniques include Scanning Electron Microscopy; Transmission Electron Microscopy; Scanning Transmission Electron Microscopy; and Aberration Corrected Electron Microscopy.

 Dr. Emmanuel Soignard - Manager

-The Goldwater Materials Science facility provides an extensive array of characterization tools and techniques for optical & structural analysis; surface morphology, chemistry & microscopy; and synthesis & processing.
+The Goldwater Materials Science facility provides an extensive array of analytical tools and techniques for optical, structural and surface analysis; surface morphology, chemistry & microscopy; and synthesis & processing.
 Widely used techniques include X-ray Diffraction & Topography; Atomic Force Microscopy; FT-IR and Raman Spectroscopy; Auger and X-ray Photoelectron Spectroscopy; Optical & Stylus Profilometry; Residual Gas Analysis; Ellipsometry; and Thin film synthesis.

 Ion Beam Analysis of Materials (IBeAM) Facility

 Mr. Barry Wilkens - Manager

 The IBeAM facility uses MeV ion beams to probe the elemental compositional and structural properties of materials.
 The process combines the advantages of non-destructive and standardless analysis of the surface and near surface regions of solids and liquids.
 Techniques include Rutherford Backscattering; Proton-Induced X-ray Emission; and X-ray Fluorescence.